§4 ch4: Selection of Placement Resource and Placement Options

 Guidelines to Establish Contrary to Best Interest of the Child:

-- Relative or Kinship or anyone in the home has not been convicted of certain felony offenses in chapters 566 or 568 listed in the kinship licensing requirements.
+- No one in the home has been convicted of certain felony offenses in chapters 566 or 568 listed in the kinship licensing requirements.

 Consideration of Child Needs

 The following criteria should also be considered when making placement decisions: